ServiceStack/ServiceStack.OrmLite/README.md

 }
 ```

-Results filters also makes it trivial to implement the Capture filter which allows you to capture SQL Statements without running them, e.g:
+Results filters makes it trivial to implement the `CaptureSqlFilter` which allows you to capture SQL Statements without running them, e.g:

 ```csharp
 public class CaptureSqlFilter : OrmLiteResultsFilter